danthedeckie/simpleeval/README.rst

     # and so on...

-One useful feature of using the ``SimpleEval`` object is that you can parse an expression once, and then evaluate it mulitple times using different ``names``:
+One useful feature of using the ``SimpleEval`` object is that you can parse an expression once, and then evaluate it multiple times using different ``names``:

 .. code-block:: python